 Add more solar.

-If you are an existing HECO Net Energy Metering (NEM) customer, by enrolling in the Battery Bonus program, you are also eligible to add up to an additional 5 kW of solar capacity to your roof.
+If you are an existing HECO Net Energy Metering (NEM) customer, by enrolling in the Battery Bonus program, you are also eligible to add additional solar capacity to your roof.
 In Hawaii, this can reduce the overall payback period of the system by offsetting more of your electricity costs with solar, which can result in even more savings, faster for you.

 Incentive amounts, enroll early to earn more.

 Enphase Storage operates with low-voltage DC power, avoiding the dangers that come with high-voltage DC power.

 Enphase Storage is smart enough to update itself automatically over the internet to deliver the latest software and new features

 Enphase Storage is managed by our beautifully designed app, meaning you’re just a tap away from tracking how much energy you’ve saved, managing how much energy is available for backups, and more.